Contact SalesLog in

 4. Check the t-distribution table: Look up your calculated t-score in the table.
 This provides the probability of observing that difference or more if there is no actual difference in the population.

-5. Interpret the result: If the p-value is very small, your sample results are unlikely under the null hypothesis.
+5. Interpret the result: If the p-value is very small, it is unlikely that your sample results are under the null hypothesis.
 This suggests your results might be significant.

-The formula to get the t-statistic from a Pearson correlation coefficient is below:
+The following formula is used to calculate the t-statistic from a Pearson correlation coefficient:

 Where: